zauberware/react-i18n/README.md

 ### Parse translation keys

 Will create parsed files to upload/compare with Lokalise.
-You can configure where the parser should create the files with "REACT_APP_PARSED_LOCALES_OUTPUT".
+You can configure where the parser should create the files with "REACT_APP_LOCALES_PUSH_PATH".
 These files be used to push/cleanup keys.
 The format of these JSON files is structured.
 Parser will collect keys, validation limits etc.